-- The standing orders (rules of the House) reserve the greater part of the House’s timetable (approximately 60 percent) for consideration of government business—mostly government initiated legislation.
-The Government is also allowed to arrange the order of its business as it wishes.
+The standing orders (rules of the House) reserve the greater part of the House’s timetable (over 60 percent) for consideration of government business—mostly government initiated legislation.
+The government is also allowed to arrange the order of its business as it wishes.

 Opportunities for non-government Members

 and other matters initiated by the government.
 As noted before, the call of the Chair to speak always alternates between government and non-government Members.
 Government and non-government Members have a claim to equal speaking time in all debates.
 Leading opposition speakers on legislation are given the same additional time as Ministers.
 When the government makes a formal policy announcement by means of a statement to the House, the opposition is traditionally given equal time to respond.

 While government business dominates the agenda and the time of the House, non-government Members have the opportunity to express their views on all legislation